niklasjarman/waffle-house-tracker/README.md

 ## About

-The Waffle House Tracker is a solo project that scrapes Waffle House locations and allows you to visualize and track them on a map.
+The Waffle House Tracker is my solo project that scrapes Waffle House locations and allows you to visualize and track them on a map.
 The project consists of two main components:

 - **Scraper:** The scraper collects Waffle House locations from a reliable source (mention the source) and exports the data to a JSON file.